genboy/Festival/README.md

 ## Festival

 # SORRY!
-This minecraft Pocketmine-MP plugin
+This minecraft Pocketmine-MP plugin is not maintained anymore!

-# is not maintained anymore!
+Please note that Festival is no longer actively being developed or maintained.
+Issues will not be attended to, the remainder of this README has been kept in place for future reference.

 ###  Create area's, manage flags and run commmands attachted to area events.